cocos/cocos-docs/en/cocos-service/agc-apm.md

 ### Adding Indicators to Monitor Specific Network Requests (Optional)

 APM automatically collects performance data of most network requests for your app.
 However, if a framework other than URLConnection or Okhttp is used, APM may miss some network requests.
 In this case, use the method described in this section to collect network performance data to preventing request loss.
 In addition, you can add custom properties to refine network performance data analysis.
-Refer to AGC APM Document - [addnetworkmeasure](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-apms-addnetworkmeasure).
+You can refer to AGC APM document - [addnetworkmeasure](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-apms-addnetworkmeasure).

 #### Init